pulumi/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

     }
 </style>

-Pulumi and Terraform are both infrastructure as code technologies.
-Pulumi is open source and offers the flexibility to use any programming language for managing infrastructure.
-This makes it widely accessible to developers and devops engineers from any background.
-Terraform requires the use of a proprietary domain-specific language (DSL) and is not open source.
-In this comprehensive guide, we'll explore the key differences, similarities, and real-world scenarios, mapping Terraform concepts to Pulumi to help you choose the right infrastructure as code platform.
+Pulumi and Terraform are both infrastructure as code technologies that have similarities but many fundamental differences.
+For example, Pulumi is open source and offers the flexibility to use any programming language for managing infrastructure.
+This makes Pulumi widely accessible to developers and DevOps engineers from any background.
+However, Terraform requires a proprietary domain-specific language (DSL) and is not open source.
+In this comprehensive guide, we'll explore their key differences, similarities, and real-world scenarios, mapping Terraform concepts to Pulumi to help you choose the right infrastructure as code platform to meet your needs.

 ## What is Pulumi?